kjhealy/covdata/README.md

 - Data on policy interventions from the [CoronaNet Project](https://coronanet-project.org), providing event-based tracking of governmental policy responses to COVID-19.

 The data are provided as-is.
 More information about collection methods, scope, limits, and possible sources of error in the data can be found in the documentation provided by their respective sources.
-(Follow the links above.)
+Follow the links above, and see the vignettes in the package.
+The collection and effective reporting of case and mortality data by national governments has technical and political aspects influenced by, amongst other things, the varying capacity of states to test, track and measure events in a timely fashion, the varying definitions, criteria, and methods employed by states in registering cases and deaths, and the role of politics in the exercise of capacity and the reporting of unflattering news.
+Researchers should take care to familiarize themselves with these issues prior to making strong claims based on these data.

 ## Installation